drmlazer11/drmlazer11.github.io/_posts/2016-05-15-The-Psychology-Of-Persuasion.md

 <p>Since many of the classes I took at Northeastern focused on marketing, I thought it would be a good idea to learn more about the sales side of things.
 I had some free time yesterday so I decided to read <em>Influence, The Psychology of Persuasion</em>.
 I figured - if nothing else - it would provide me with some fundamental concepts about psychology that I could utilize in a sales role.
 And boy was I right.</p>

 <p>The book outlines six "weapons of influence" used by compliance professionals (marketers, sales people, recruiters, etc.) to increase our willingness to say yes to their requests.
-I'll briefly describe these six tactics below.</p>
+I'll give a brief description of these six tactics below.</p>

 <h2>Reciprocation</h2>